kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-3-develop-and-publish-a-website.md

 [https://ipfs.io/ipfs/\<website-hash\>](https://ipfs.io/ipfs/website-hash)

-It should also work in other browsers because this URL is using a gateway, but it might be very slow or take a while till the file is available.
+It should work in other browsers because this URL is using a gateway, but it might be slow or take a while until the file is available.

 In Brave, you’ll see a button in your URL bar to open it directly in IPFS (without a gateway).
-This will also change the bar to show a IPFS icon and the real IPFS address.
+This will change the bar to show an IPFS icon and the IPFS address.

 ## Publishing to IPNS

-Each time you change something with your website, you’ll get new hashes for the changed files and folders affected which makes it hard to always serve your recent version to the world.
+Each time you change something with your website, you’ll get new hashes for the changed files and folders affected, which makes it hard to always serve your recent version to the world.
 This is where IPNS (the InterPlanetary Name System) comes into play.
 You create an IPNS hash that is tied to your Peer ID.

 We publish now our website to IPNS: